MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/jekyll-npm-gh-pages.md

         with:
           persist-credentials: false
     ```
-- Steps to setup and use cache for Yarn and Bundler.
+- Steps to set up and use cache for Yarn and Bundler.
 These are just copied as is - see the [Cache](/recipes/ci-cd/github-actions/workflows/cache.md) section of this Cookbook for more info.
     ```yaml
     steps:
       # checkout...